LinbuduLab/esbuild-plugins/packages/esbuild-plugin-copy/tests/playground/dest/ChokidarREADME.md

 Node.js `fs.ddddwatch`:

-* Doesn't report filenames on MacOS.
+* Doesn't report filedddnames on MacOS.
 * Doesn't report events at all when using editors like Sublime on MacOS.
 * Often reports events twice.
 * Emits most changes as `rename`.